 The Company is subject to both type 1 and 2 counterparty default risk/ credit risk.
-The cash held at the banks is subject to Type 1 credit risk whereas the insurance receivables are subject to Type 2 credit risk.
+The cash held at the banks and the receivables from reinsurance operations are subject to Type 1 credit risk whereas the insurance receivables are subject to Type 2 credit risk.

-The credit risk evaluation under the ORSA amounts to 5,211KEUR and has the same valuation as that under the Standard Formula since the methodology and parameters used are considered to be satisfactory.
+The credit risk evaluation under the ORSA amounts to 4,095 KEUR and has the same valuation as that under the Standard Formula since the methodology and parameters used are considered to be satisfactory.